nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 ## 2. [Create a Fresh project](https://fresh.deno.dev/docs/getting-started/create-a-project)

-Run the following command to initialize a Fresh project (this will also create a project folder for you):
+1. Run the following command to initialize a Fresh project _(this also creates a project folder)_:

 ```sh
 deno run -A -r https://fresh.deno.dev noc-workshop
 ```

-When prompted for a styling library, choose [Tailwind](https://tailwindcss.com).
+2. When prompted for a styling library, answer "Yes" (y) and choose [Tailwind](https://tailwindcss.com).

 ## 3. Start the development server

-Navigate to the project folder and start the development server:
+1. Navigate to the project folder and start the development server:

 ```sh
 cd noc-workshop && deno task start
 ```

-The development server will start on port `8000` by default: http://localhost:8000.
+> The development server starts on port `8000` by default: http://localhost:8000.

 ## 4. Update `imports` in the `deno.json`

-1. **Add `$/` path entry mapped to `./`:** This will allow us to use absolute imports throughout the project.
+1. **Add `$/` path entry mapped to `./`:** This allows us to use absolute imports throughout the project.
-2. **Update the `std` version to `0.218.2`:** Set the std version to `0.218.2` so we can use the `http/cookie.ts` module.
+2. **Update the `std` version to `0.218.2`:** Set the std version to `0.218.2` in order to get access to `http/cookie.ts` module.
-3. **Add `npm:pocketbase@0.21.1`:** This is PocketBase's official JavaScript SDK that we will use for the implementation of the application.
+3. **Add `npm:pocketbase`:** This is PocketBase's official JavaScript SDK that is required for the implementation of the application.
-4. **Add `https://deno.land/x/zodenv@v2.0.1/mod.ts`:** This is a helper library that we will use to parse env variables.
+4. **Add `https://deno.land/x/zodenv@v2.0.1/mod.ts`:** This is a helper library that is used to parse env variables.

 ```json
 // deno.json